ONCAT Transfer Awards of Excellence Recognize Outstanding Leaders in Ontario’s Postsecondary Education System

 This year marks ONCAT’s inaugural Transfer Awards of Excellence, chosen from nominations submitted by Ontario’s postsecondary education community.
 The recipients must demonstrate outstanding achievement related to student mobility and transfer within their institutions, and have made a significant contribution to the postsecondary sector.

-Founded by the provincial government in 2011, the Ontario Council on Articulation and Transfer (ONCAT) was created to develop a system of mobility for students by building academic pathways and course equivalencies through its network of Ontario’s public colleges and universities.
+Founded by the provincial government in 2011, the Ontario Council on Articulation and Transfer (ONCAT) was created to develop a system of mobility for students by building academic pathways and course equivalencies through its network of Ontario’s colleges, universities, and Indigenous institutes.
 With more than 52,000 students transferring every year, ONCAT helps to remove barriers for students, making their postsecondary education more seamless and affordable.
 ONCAT provides support to students looking to transfer through its website ONTransfer.ca.
 To learn more, visit www.oncat.ca.